Mickyreegs/the_bakers_cottage/README.md

 ## Credits
-### The following websites were used for informational purposes:
+### The following websites were used for informational & research purposes:

 [Stack Overflow - General Queries](https://stackoverflow.com/)